sujaysathya/Automated_Attending_System/README.md

 9) <b>PyAudio:</b>
 Used to access the microphone.
 View the documentation [here.](https://people.csail.mit.edu/hubert/pyaudio/docs/)
+#### Compatability

+Changing the coordinates in pyautogui is more than enough to implement this code on google meet,zoom,microsoft teams or any other software you use to attend class<br>

+#### CHANGES YOU HAVE TO MAKE

+<p>A small amount of the code you see in this program is hardcoded w.r.t to my pc.
+Changes that you have to make to implement this on your pc are:<p\>

+1)Change all the coordinates that pyautogui uses.
+Refer to help.py to find the coordinates which are suitable for you(if you didnt understand any of this, please read the pyautogui documentation).<br>
+2)Change all the file paths.<br>
+3)Change the size of the crop in crop=img1[280:911,1520:1900] to crop=img1[y1:y2,x1:x2] where x1,x2,y1 and y2 are coordinates of the chat bot in google meet or Zoom<br>

 #### Places to improve:
 Currently planning on making a chat bot which can hopefully have full fleged conversations.\